Campus Director FAQs

 What does the name mean?

-Two Degrees refers to the connection we create between consumers and a hungry child—they are only two degrees apart.
+2 Degrees refers to the connection we create between consumers and a hungry child—they are only 2 degrees apart.

 Is shipping included in the price per unit for retailers?

 Yes, as long as they order at least 1 case (54 bars)

 What is the minimum order available to retailers?

 One case, or six caddies.